wdv4758h/pypy-extradoc/blog/draft/gil.rst

 Global Interpreter Lock, or how to kill it
 ==========================================

-People that listened to my lightning talk at EuroPython know that (suddenly) we have a plan to remove the Global Interpreter Lock --- the infamous GIL, the thing in CPython that prevents multiple threads from actually running in your Python code in parallel.
+People that listened to my (Armin Rigo) lightning talk at EuroPython know that suddenly, we have a plan to remove the Global Interpreter Lock --- the infamous GIL, the thing in CPython that prevents multiple threads from actually running in your Python code in parallel.